-Once a year a list of the names of potential jurors is prepared, usually from voter registration lists and driver's license records.
+Once a year a list of the names of potential jurors is prepared.
 Questionnaires are sent to those people to determine whether they are qualified.
 Before a jury is needed, names are chosen at random from the list and those people are notified to appear at court.
 This is the jury panel from which jurors are chosen.